gt-crnch-rg/fc-with-rg-vip/resources/development/[Development]-Git-Development-Flow.md

 git rebase and git merge do very similar operations.
 * [Merging vs. Rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)
-* Should I rebase?
-Often, the answer seems to be [no](https://www.atlassian.com/git/tutorials/merging-vs-rebasing#the-golden-rule-of-rebasing), especially for publicly shared branches like master in a project.
+* [Should we rebase?](https://www.atlassian.com/git/tutorials/merging-vs-rebasing#the-golden-rule-of-rebasing), especially for publicly shared branches like master in a project.

 For more information, please check out Graham Lopez's [page on this topic](https://grahamlopez.org/git/confusion.html#merge-vs-rebase-vs-cherrypick).